expo1337/ArchAutomated/README.md

 # Memes

 - Using this script revokes your right to say "I use arch btw".
-- Setting the hostname to "nyarch" provides you with a custom wallpaper.
+- Setting the hostname to "nyarch" provides you with a custom wallpaper that can be found in "~/.wallpapers".